VisLaud/timer/README.md

 # **Bugs to be fixed:**
  - ~~Pause button dissappers if you spam click it~~
- - The timer's speed increases everytime you click it
+ - The timer's speed increases everytime you click start
  - The timer animation border resets if you click pause and start after that